Posts from July 2009

 Considering the fact that these makeweight essays shouldn’t be here at all in an issue that had 5000 people clamoring for a spot, you’d hope you could turn to the actual fiction in the Fiction Issue for relief.
 Shall we?

 Take for instance the story “Least Resistance” by Wayne Harrison.
-It’s about young car mechanic Justin, who worships legendary engine man Nick Campbell, learns his craft from him, and sleeps with his wife when Nick’s away.
+It’s about young car mechanic Justin, who worships legendary engine man and jump starter, Nick Campbell, learns his craft from him, and sleeps with his wife when Nick’s away.
 Or the – whatever it is – by Paul Theroux, called “Voices of Love” and consisting, as far as I can tell, of transcriptions of interviews Theroux did with various people about various love affairs they’ve had.
 Each of the fourteen segments is simply five or six paragraphs of utterly unadorned first person narration (the piece is not a short story in any definition of the term, and “experimentalism” by damned).
 Here’s Curtis’ imaginative use of language:

 Years ago, I was a waiter in Provincetown.
 My life changed when I met Ken and we moved to the far north of Vermont.
 People in the village accepted us as a gay couple.
 Twenty happy years passed.
 Ken died suddenly of heart failure.
 I spent two years being lonely.
 Then I decided to go back to Provincetown, just to see.

 Real edge-of-your-seat stuff!
 “The butch gays had muscles.
 The lesbians looked pretty to me.
 I was happy, but those years in Vermont had made me an unsocial type.
 I am shy in large groups.
 And I don’t drink alcohol.”
 Quick!
 Give me more of this!

 (In ten out of the fourteen segments, somebody sleeps with somebody else’s spouse)